-To prevent your account from getting charged-off, it’s important to make at least the minimum payment on or before your monthly due date.
+To prevent your account from getting charged-off, it’s essential to make at least the minimum payment on or before your monthly due date.
 Make sure you know your required minimum because your account can still get charged-off if your payments are less than the minimum due.

 10. Making Unnecessary Purchases

-One of the most common mistakes many credit card users make is using their card for unnecessary purchases.
-Some people fall into a debt trap because they lack discipline when it comes to their spending habits.
+One of the most common mistakes many credit card users make is using their credit card for unnecessary purchases.
+Many people fall into the debt trap because they lack discipline when it comes to their spending habits.
 To avoid this, it’s important to practice self-control when using your credit card.

 Review your billing statement each month and see which purchases are not truly necessary.
-To avoid spending beyond your means, create a monthly budget plan and indicate which types of purchases you’ll charge on your credit card.
+To avoid spending beyond your means, create a budget plan each month and indicate which types of purchases you charge on your credit card.
 Stick to your budget and make sure you only buy what you can afford to repay.

-A credit card can boost your credit score when you use them responsibly.
-They offer the convenience of cashless shopping and the chance to earn rewards while spending.
+A credit card can be helpful and beneficial when used correctly.
+Credit cards offer the convenience of cashless shopping, and you also have the chance to earn rewards while spending.
 However, credit card mistakes can damage your credit and finances.
-Make sure to follow credit card tips and stay away from these ten worst credit card mistakes, such as maxing out your card or not checking your monthly statement, can damage your finances and have a negative impact on your personal credit score.
+Make sure to follow credit card tips and stay away from these ten worst credit card mistakes, such as maxing out your card or not checking your monthly statement, to avoid hurting your credit.